This website is best viewed using Chrome, Firefox, or Microsoft Edge

 Arlington National Cemetery

-Since the Department of the Army administers Arlington National Cemetery, eligibility for burial is more restrictive than VA national cemeteries.
+Arlington National Cemetery is administered by the Department of the Army.
+Eligibility for burial at Arlington is more restrictive than at VA national cemeteries.

 Eligibility for in-ground burial is reserved for:

-• Recipients of the Purple Heart, or Silver Star and above.
+• Recipients of the Purple Heart or of the Silver Star and above

 Eligibility for interment in Arlington’s Columbarium Court or Niche Wall includes all those listed above as eligible for in-ground burial, as well as: